A Nissen fundoplication could help with acid reflux.

 Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.
 There are surgical alternatives to a Nissen fundoplication such as a partial wrap and placing magnetic beads around your oesophagus (linx procedure).

 What does the operation involve?

-Your surgeon will stitch the diaphragm to reduce the size of the hole the oesophagus passes through.
-They will then wrap and stitch the top part of the stomach around the lower oesophagus, to produce a valve effect.
+They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.
+They will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.
+Your surgeon will wrap and stitch the top part of your stomach around your lower oesophagus, to produce a valve effect.

 What complications can happen?